woadey/woadey.github.io/content/posts/cryptohack/symmetric_cryptography/index.md

 >
 >  a) *SubBytes* - each byte of the state is substituted for a different byte according to a lookup table ("S-box").
 >
->  b) *ShiftRows* - the last three rows of the state matrix are transposed—shifted over a column or two or three.
+>  b) *ShiftRows* - the last three rows of the state matrix are transposed–shifted over a column or two or three.
 >
 >  c) *MixColumns* - matrix multiplication is performed on the columns of the state, combining the four bytes in each column.
 This is skipped in the final round.
 >